Duties of the Surgeon General

 Division of Commissioned Corps Personnel & Readiness

 The division provides management of all Commissioned Corps personnel policies and directives related to operations, personnel, training, readiness, assignment, deployment, promotion, and retirement.
 DCCPR maintains officer payroll and records, manages officer medical records and evaluations, and handles recruitment, calls to active duty, Commissioned Corps boards, and personnel orders.
-The division oversees the performance, discipline and conduct of commissioned officers, develops and implements policies and regulations, and is responsible for all readiness and response operations for a Corps of over 6,700 officers.
+The division oversees the performance, discipline and conduct of commissioned officers, develops and implements policies and regulations, and is responsible for all readiness and response operations for a Corps of more than 6,800 officers.

 Division of Systems Integration